The law when a collective agreement (between a union and your employer) changes your contract

 Trade unions can agree contract changes for employees when:

 If this is done correctly, the changes agreed between the union and the employer are automatically binding and the employee will need to follow the new conditions whether or not they agree to the change.
-By contrast, an employee can object to a change of contract proposed by the employer that has not been agreed to in a collective agreement.
+By contrast, an employee can can object to a change of contract proposed by the employer that has not been agreed to in a binding collective agreement.

 My contract doesn’t refer to a collective agreement.
 Is the change still binding?